 We want to thank you and the reviewers for very positive comments on our manuscript “Contrasting symbolic and non-symbolic numerical representations in a joint classification task” submitted by Valter Prpic, Yasmine A. Basamh, Courtney M. Goodridge, Tiziano Agostini and Mauro Murgia.
 We have now addressed all the comments and revised the manuscript accordingly.
 We found the comments of the reviewers very helpful, and we are confident that the manuscript has been improved.
 Our reply to the reviewers’ comments and the changes made to the manuscript have been explained in detail in the following section of this letter.

 In brief, we expanded the discussion regarding the phenomenon of global/local processing (Navon, 1977) and we showed why we are confident that this phenomenon did not influence our findings.
 Similarly, we explained why we decided to use structured non-symbolic displays and a limited numerosity range.
-We also explained why we believe that separate analyses for symbolic and non-symbolic numerals are clearer and more appropriate this paper.
-Finally, we have followed the editor/reviewer’s suggestions and we provided the descriptive statistics in the appendix.
+We also explained why we believe that separate analyses for symbolic and non-symbolic numerals are clearer and more appropriate in this paper.
+Finally, we have followed the editor/reviewer’s suggestions and provided the descriptive statistics in the appendix.
 All the minor comments/changes have also been addressed and implemented in the manuscript.
-By doing all the changes we have done our best to be succinct and we have only exceeded the 3000-word limit by less than 10%.
+By completing all the changes we have done our best to be succinct and we have only exceeded the 3000-word limit by less than 10%.

 All the changes in the manuscript have been highlighted in red to facilitate the revision process at this stage.
 We are confident that the manuscript has now been improved and that it deserves publication in Psychonomic Bulletin & Review.
 Due to its theoretical implications, we believe that our work will have a substantial impact on the research in the field and will inform future research.